-1 Introduction
+1. Introduction

 In recent years, environmental policy makers are paying more attention to pollution markets (i.e., tradable emission permits) as an alternative to the traditional command-and-control (CAC) approach of setting emission and technology standards.
 A notable example is the 1990 U.S. acid rain program that implemented a nationwide market for electric utilities' sulfur dioxide (SO2) emissions (Schmalensee et al., 1998; Ellerman et al., 2000).
-In order to have a precise estimate of the SO2 emissions that are coming out of the stack, the acid rain program requires each affected electric utility unit to install costly equipment that can continuously monitor emissions.
+In order to have a precise estimate of the SO2 emissions that are coming out of the stack, the acid rain program requires each affected electric utility unit to install costly equipment that can continuously monitor emissions.1

 This and other market experiences show that conventional permits markets are being implemented only in those cases where emissions can be closely monitored, which almost exclusively occurs in large stationary sources like electric power plants and refineries.
-It is not surprising then, that environmental authorities continue relying on CAC instruments to regulate emissions from smaller sources because compliance with such instruments only requires the authority to ensure that the regulated source has installed the required abatement technology or that its emissions per unit of output are equal or lower than a certain emissions rate standard.
-These observations raise a natural question: could the compliance flexibility of permit trading be extended to the regulation of sources whose emissions can only be imperfectly measured through the observation of their abatement technologies or emission rates (where the firm's output or utilization is not observable to infer emissions)?
+It is not surprising, then, that environmental authorities continue relying on CAC instruments to regulate emissions from smaller sources, because compliance with such instruments requires only that the authority ensure that the regulated source has installed the required abatement technology or that its emissions per unit of output are equal to or lower than a certain emissions rate standard.
+These observations raise a natural question: Could the compliance flexibility of permit trading be extended to the regulation of sources whose emissions can only be imperfectly measured through the observation